 Additionally, there may be a future study of the case for other modes to serve this area, including an off-line option and a direct ferry service.

-The following maps show the current, 0-3-year, 3-6 year and 6-30-year maps outlining the expected development of the Queenstown Orbus network.
+Table 6: Current, 5-10 year and 30-year maps outlining the expected development of the Queenstown Orbus network.